Jackal buzzard: Behaviour

 Pairs have noisy aerial displays, including outside the breeding season.
 However the aerial display of the pair on territory tends to be much less dramatic than that of the augur buzzard, usually confined to circling or gentle stooping.
+In a study of five species of African raptor including the jackal buzzard, Lanner falcon (Falco biarmicus), peregrine falcon (Falco peregrinus), black sparrowhawk (Accipiter melanoleucus), and the African hawk-eagle (Aquila spilogaster), the jackal buzzard showed the slowest average (22.65 ± 5.55 km/h) and maximum (48.93 km/h) hunting flight speeds.
+Note that the above study was based on a single jackal buzzard individual.
+Jackal buzzards have a relatively large wing area in comparison to the falcon species which reduces their flight speeds.
+The prey of jackal buzzards is larger and slower than that of falcons and thus speed is less of a necessity.

 The breeding season peaks in July to December, but can range from as early as from May to as late as March.
 The large stick nest is built in a tree or on a crag, and is often reused and enlarged in subsequent seasons.
 At first construction the nest with average about 60 to 70 cm across and 35 cm deep but easily can exceed 1 m in diameter with repeated uses.
 Two creamy or bluish white eggs (or very rarely three) are laid at about three day intervals and incubated by the female only, although food is brought to her on the nest by the male.
 A surveys of egg sizes show they average 60.7 × 47.7 mm with a range in height of 57 to 64.9 mm and in diameter of 45 to 50 mm.
 The eggs hatch in about 40 days, after a further 56–60 days they can attempt flight.
 The parents will attack intruders, including humans, who come too close to the nest.
 Siblicide has been widely reported but, presumably when food supply is ample, nests often produce two fledglings.
 At 70 days they become independent of the nest, but young birds may then be seen with the adult pair for some time.
 As in other tropical raptors compared to temperate-zone relatives, the breeding cycle is relatively elongated and clutch size relatively small in the jackal buzzard compared to temperate-zone Buteo species.